Secrets to Passing an ERISA Audit

 ERISA further requires employers with 100 or more participants to annually report certain information to the DOL on Form 5500.

 The Department of Labor’s Employee Benefits Services Administration (EBSA) routinely conducts audits of group health benefit plans to investigate or audit the plan’s compliance.
 In addition, the Health Benefits Security Project (HBSP) was recently established under PPACA to add to EBSA’s compliance and enforcement initiatives.
-It has been reported that smaller groups of fewer than 100 are being particularly targeted since the DOL does not have the ability to monitor them through a Form 5500 filing.
+It has been reported that smaller groups of fewer than 100 are mainly targeted since the DOL cannot monitor them through a Form 5500 filing.
 Audits are anticipated to increase significantly, given increased audit budgets and concerns over ERISA and PPACA violations.

 If your company is selected for a DOL audit, a letter will be sent to the Plan Sponsor containing the list of documents the DOL would like to review.
 The request for information typically goes back three to six years.